The Inside Scoop on Allergies | Breathe Easier at Home

 Of course, the answer is dusting.
 It’s a neverending chore even for the neat freaks among us, but there are strategies that work.
 The first is to decrease surface area: downsize and clear the clutter.
 The least amount of furniture in your bedroom, the better.
 Cut down on knick-knacks, wall hangings and stuffed animals.
 Use window treatments that can be wiped down or frequently washed.
 Use a microfiber cloth or damp cloth to remove the dust, not just move it around.
 Cease using an overhead fan, which can keep stirring up dust and move it to places that are harder to see.

 Another reason to tackle the bedroom first is because it is a favorite place for dust mites.
 According to CDC, most mites are found in bedding, where they spend up to a third of their lives.
 A typical mattress could harbor 100,000 to 10 million of these microscopic critters.
 They especially like to nest near humans because their food source is dead skin cells.
 Just thinking about sharing a bed with millions of bugs makes us uncomfortable enough, but if your body is sensitive to these mites (it’s actually their waste that triggers allergies), you may develop physical symptoms that will make you even more miserable while you sleep.
-Reduce these unwanted houseguests by using allergen-proof, wipeable covers for mattresses, box springs and pillows.
+Reduce these unwanted houseguests by using allergen-proof, wipeable covers for mattresses, box springs and pillows, or call in bed bug extermination specialists to completely eradicate them.
 Wash sheets and pillowcases in hot water at least once a week and consider changing from wool to nylon or cotton cellulose blankets.

 Vacuuming once a week, with a high-quality HEPA filter attached, can help.
 Don’t forget baseboards, molding and windowsills.
-It’s a good idea to wear an N95 filter mask while you vacuum.
+It’s a good idea to wear an N95mask while you vacuum.

 ACCORDING TO THE CENTERS FOR DISEASE CONTROL AND PREVENTION, AMERICANS, ON AVERAGE, SPEND AS MUCH AS 90 PERCENT OF THEIR TIME INDOORS.
 WHILE WE MAY NOT BE ABLE TO CONTROL EVERY INDOOR ENVIRONMENT, WE CAN CERTAINLY MAKE AN EFFORT IN OUR HOMES.